MENTAL HEALTH AND WELLNESS

 - Using gamble as a coping mechanism for stress or other emotional issues

 - Wanting to stop, but not being able to

 Gambling is not a substance addiction, but it does have biochemical roots.
 For those with a gambling addiction, dopamine is released during anticipation for or participation in betting, this creates a powerful biochemical drive to continue gambling.
 This drive is exceptionally difficult to ignore and the more it is acted upon, the more ingrained the behavior becomes, even when the gambling has negative consequences.
 Mental health disorders often underlie a gambling addiction.
 People gamble as a way to deal with the difficult emotions they have as a result of their mental health disorder.
 Specifically, manic episodes can be associated with gambling binges, exacerbating the impulse control struggles and requiring specialized professional treatment.

-While our clients make considerable and rapid improvements, gambling addiction is often a long-term condition.
-Through years of experience, our mental health treatment center has learned how to provides the entire spectrum of care for our clients.
-From inpatient to outpatient, from transitional living to a long-term aftercare plan, our program has been designed to free our clients from the clutches of gambling addiction.
+While our veterans make considerable and rapid improvements, gambling addiction is often a long-term condition.
+Through years of experience, our mental health treatment center has learned how to provides the entire spectrum of care for our veterans.
+From inpatient to outpatient, from transitional living to a long-term aftercare plan, our program has been designed to free our veterans from the clutches of gambling addiction.